 - Main text

-When submitting a manuscript, ensure that the following sections are included separately; Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgements, Competing Interests and References.
-Introduction should be concise, without subheadings and indicates the purpose and rational of the study.
-Materials and Methods provide sufficient detail to allow the work to be reproduced, with details of supplier and catalogue number when appropriate.
+When submitting a manuscript, ensure that the following sections are included separately; Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgements, Ethical Statement, Author’s Contribution, Funding, Competing Interests and References, Figure captions, Figures and Tables.
+The Introduction should be concise, without subheadings, indicating the purpose and the rationale of the study.
+Materials and Methods provide sufficient details to allow the work to be reproduced, with details of the suppliers and catalog number when appropriate.
 Methods already published should be indicated by a reference, only relevant modifications should be described.
 Discussion should explore the significance of the results of the work, not repeat them.
 It may contain subheadings in some sections.
-The detailed data should not be repeated again in Conclusion.
-In the case of Short Communications, Result and Discussion and Conclusion could be merged.
+The detailed data should not be repeated in Conclusion.
+In the case of Short Communications, Results and Discussion and Conclusion could be merged.

 - Acknowledgements